zarbod/yt_decomp/README.md

 (should work with MacOS and Windows in theory)

 ## Current Limitations:
-Video must have timestamps in the following format
+Video must have timestamps in the description in the following format

 \<timestamp\> \<title\>